 Step 3: Implement AI Training for Next Cohort

-Your next 5 hires should use AI Role Play and Objection Mastery in weeks 1-2.
+Your next 5 hires should use AI Role Play in weeks 1-2 and benchmark reps with the role play scenario generator.
 Measure time to first close.
 Track week 8 retention.
 Compare to traditional cohorts.

 Step 4: Add Real-Time Coaching